Presidents Of The United States

 *governor of American-occupied Philippines

-*had a large bathtub installed at the White House and there is no evidence he ever got stuck in it
+*had a large bathtub installed at the White House but there is no evidence he ever

-*rejected two Supreme Court nominations but eventually became Chief Justice and only person to hold both that title and President
+*rejected two Supreme Court nominations but eventually became Chief Justice and

 *Sherman died from Bright’s disease (a kidney condition)

-*began the tradition of the president pitching a ball before Major League Baseball’s opening game
+*began the tradition of the president pitching a ball before Major League

 *last president with facial hair (moustache)